bsdimp/freebsd-git-docs/MFC.md

 % git cherry-pick -x $HASH --edit
 ```

-For merge commits, for example a vendor import, you would need to specify one parent for cherry-pick
+For MFC commits, for example a vendor import, you would need to specify one parent for cherry-pick
 purposes.
 Normally, that would be the "first parent" of the branch you are cherry-picking from, so:

 ```